rhamenator/ai-scraping-defense/README.md

 ## Quick Kubernetes Deployment

-Run the helper script to deploy everything to Kubernetes in one step:
+Run the helper script to deploy everything to Kubernetes in one step.
+Ensure the `kubernetes/secrets.yaml` file already exists (generate it with `generate_secrets.sh` or the interactive setup):

 ```bash
 ./quick_deploy.sh       # or .\quick_deploy.ps1 on Windows
 ```

-The script generates secrets and applies all manifests using `kubectl`.
+The script applies all manifests using `kubectl`; it does not generate secrets.

 ## Manual Kubernetes Deployment